tmobile/magentaA11y/_checklist-web/alert.md

 ---
 layout: entry
-title:  "Alert"
+title:  "Alert notification"
-description: "How to code accessible alerts for web pages"
+description: "How to code accessible alerts or status for web pages"
 categories: main form

 keyboard: